hotwired/turbo-site/docs/handbook/02_drive.md

 </div>
 ```

-Links with Turbo Drive disabled will be handled normally by the browser.
+Links or forms with Turbo Drive disabled will be handled normally by the browser.

 ## Displaying Progress